Want to do your own SEO as a musician? Before you start optimizing your website it’s crucial, in any SEO project, to first get to know your keywords.

-Here are some other examples of long tail keywords people might use instead of “alabama shakes tour”:
+Here are some other examples of long tail keywords people might use:

-- “alabama shakes tour dates toronto may 2016”
+- “wolfmother tour dates toronto may 2016”

-The rest of the searches, in the medium and long tail, will be for keywords that, on an individual basis, get searched very rarely.
+The rest of the searches, in the long tail, will be for keywords that, on an individual basis, get searched very rarely.
 That’s just a reality of SEO that you need to know about.

 Now that you know what keyword research is, why it matters, and how to do it, it’s time to research your own band’s keywords!

 In follow-up posts, we’re going to dig deeper into SEO.
-You’ll want to have your Master Keyword List handy any time you work on your band SEO, and refer back to it so that you know what keywords are the most important to you.
+You’ll want to have your Band Keyword List handy any time you work on your band SEO, and refer back to it so that you know what keywords are the most important to you.

-Read other articles in this series:
+Working on SEO for your music website?
+Read the other articles in this series: